FlMonkey/Typingtest/README.md

 # Typingtest
 A simple typing speed test

+Todo:

+Find out how to quickly comunicate between JS and Python Make JS start the python timer
+Figure out how to detect 'enter'
+Display results at the end
+polish up looks
+try to to cry

 https://bitcoden.com/answers/how-do-i-send-data-from-js-to-python-with-flask -> possible solution on how to comunicate between JS - Python

 usefull styling